 Minimum Qualifications Eligible List: Candidates must be reachable for appointment on Current Civil Service Eligible List for this title.

-Transfer: Candidates must have permanent competitive status in the posted title and be eligible for lateral transfer; OR be eligible to transfer via Section 70.1 of Civil Service Law.
+Transfer: Candidates must have one year of permanent competitive or 55-b/c status in the posted title and be eligible for lateral transfer; OR be eligible to transfer via Section 52.6 of Civil Service Law.
+The transfer cannot be a second consecutive transfer resulting in an advancement of more than two salary grades.

-Responsibilities may include but are not limited to, the following:
+Primary duties and responsibilities include but is not limited to the following:

 • Preference will be given to OPWDD employees impacted by closures.
 If you are being impacted by closure, please indicate this on your resume/cover letter.